PooyanGnb/Django-Rest-Blog/README.md

 - **Blog Post Management**: Create, Read, Update, and Delete blog posts.
 - **REST API**: All actions are exposed via API endpoints using Django REST Framework.
 - **Pagination**: Blog posts are paginated for easier viewing of large data sets.
-- **Background Tasks**: Manages background tasks using threads and celery
+- **Background Tasks**: Manages background tasks using threads and celery.
 - **Permissions**: Basic permission checks to ensure authenticated users can perform actions.

 ## Technologies Used